 Let me explain.

-It’s best to go for colors at least 2 shades darker or lighter.
-This way the color will have enough of a contrast between them.
+It’s best to go for colors at least two shades darker or lighter.
+This way, the color will have enough of a contrast between them.

 Sherwin Williams Mindful Gray Color Palette

 As I mentioned earlier, Mindful Gray is part of the Sherwin Williams Nurturer Color Collection, which is shown in the picture above.
 This color palette consists of muted, earthy colors that feel warm and inviting.

 This isn’t the only color palette to choose from.
 You can create your own Mindful Gray color palette using some of the coordinating colors I mentioned before.

 As we now know, this gray is pretty neutral, and that makes it easy to find colors to work with it.